seeess1/seeess1.github.io/story.md

 In sum, I'm an analyst who likes data of all kinds and that's what's been tugging me along this path over the past 7 years.
 <br>
 <br>
-## The organizational part
+## The organizational half

-Since 2015, I've helped run a non-profit in Brooklyn called the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), which (you guessed it) manages all things tennis at Fort Greene Park in Brooklyn, NY.
+I've played tennis all my life and have been playing in Brooklyn at Fort Greene Park since 2012.
+In 2015, I became a board member at a non-profit called the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), which (you guessed it) manages all things tennis at Fort Greene Park.
 We've done things like raise $70k to resurface the courts in 2019, put on events for hundreds of people, manage a mailing list of 1k+ rabid tennis fans, plus some [data analysis](./projects-tennis.md).

 This is the team/project organization side of my brain.